 by Suzanne Clothier

-This is the first Following Ghosts to be offered in MN, and a wonderful opportunity to learn from John Rice, an experienced scentwork trainer and instructor.
+This will be a wonderful opportunity to learn from John Rice, an experienced scentwork trainer and instructor.
 This seminar will be a hands-on workshop, with each dog-handler team able to work multiple times with various tracking exercises.

 The Following Ghosts approachbuilds on this foundation:

 - Making sure that training is enjoyable for the dog at all times

 - Trust in and respect for the dog's natural abilities